Awards and associations

 My personal strength lies in helping older adolescents and adults of any age come to a clear and wholehearted understanding of themselves as they work through difficult experiences, whether they are life - long struggles, or sudden traumas.

-Oberon, better known as "Obie", is a five-year-old retriever mix.
+Oberon, better known as "Obie", is a six-year-old retriever mix.
 He is a frequent companion and helper in my sessions for clients who appreciate his presence.
 His calm demeanor and gentle nature have made him an excellent facilitator of emotional processing for many of my clients.

 Oberon was raised for Canine Companions for Independence to be a service dog.
 He was released from the program and now enjoys a happy life as a pet dog.
 Oberon is a registered Canine Good Citizen with the American Kennel Club.